AKapett/SocialMedia_Engagement_Predictive_Model/README.md

 # Predictive Engagement Analytics
 ---

 This self-directed project explores what drives social media engagement using a dataset of 731 posts from Kaggle.
-The goal: predict a custom Engagement Score defined as:
+The goal was to predict a custom Engagement Score defined as:

 > Engagement Score = Likes + (2 × Retweets)

 This weighting emphasizes the strategic value of shares over likes, focusing on visibility and amplification rather than surface-level popularity.

 The project covers full-cycle analytics.
-From data cleaning and feature engineering, to predictive modeling and interactive data storytelling with Tableau, my aim was to see how accurate we can predict engagement on a modest dataset.
+From data cleaning and feature engineering, to predictive modeling and interactive datashboarding, my aim was to see how accurately I could predict engagement on a modest dataset.

 ---